Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

-But with so many great customization options, there’s always a downside.
-And with Facebook, it manifests in the form of complexity.
+Facebook has so many great customization options which manifest in the form of complexity.

 Uncovering the best tactics on Facebook is only possible through trial and error.
 And thankfully for you, we’ve already done that.